-So far as our venerable brother, the chair-man, has referred to me, my thanks are due to him for the expression of his good wishes.
-As regards my work, I will say that I recognize by spiritual inspiration the incom-ing of truth from unexpected sources-the dawn of the spirit of lightand life, of knowledge and wisdom from the unnoted crevices of human society and human understanding.
+with ecclesiastical organizations which are arrayed in the interests of Superstition.
+I do not consider or receive this meeting as a personal visitation on your part paid to me, but rather as a remembrance bestowed on the the common cause in which we are all engaged.
+So far as our venerable brother, the chairman, has referred to me, my thanks are due to him for the expression of his good wish-As regards my work, I will say thatrecognize by spiritual inspiration the incoming of truth from unexpected sources-the dawn of the spirit of light and life, of knowledge and wisdom from the unnoted crevices of human'society and human understanding.
 I can look back upon myself as existing in the days of childhood, and compare with pleasure and gratitude the bright outcome of the present from the dark outlines of the past.
-I said to my friend Giles, as today we together walked along Tremont St.: "It you could look back a number of years [which I mentioned] and see a boy sitting on a doorstep there who would present to your gaze a rac simile of myself at that age, you would say: "There is an urchin whose body will never survive the struggle necessary to his development into manhood, and whose mind would not be worth the trouble of any effort toward an unfoldment in a parallel direction."
-And I don't know but I have thought so myself under certain cir-[Laughter] To this my cumstances.
+I said to my friend Giles, as today we together walked along Tremont St. 'If you could look back a number of years [which I mentioned] and see a boy sitting on a doorstep there who would present to your gaze a fac simile of myself at that age, you would say: "There is an urchin whose body will never survive the struggle necessary to his development into manhood, and whose mind would not be worth the trouble of any effort toward an unfoldment in a parallel direction."
+And I don't know but I have thought so myself under certain circumstances.
 [Laughter] To this my friend Giles, being a legal gentleman, and always careful not to commit himself, made no reply.
-The only piece of gold with which he presented me was silence!
-Be that as it may, I had to appear on the stage of earthly being, it was no choice of mineand I beg everybody's pardon.
-With regard to my subsequent career I may safely say after "I came," "I have seen a great deal; and I have never been conquered."
-All things which I have never been conquered." things which I have seen have gradually became part of me-an education.
+The only which he presented The only piece of gold with me was silence!
+Be that as it may, I had to appear on the stage of earthly being, it was no choice of mine-and I beg everybody's pardon. / With regard to my subsequent career I may safely say after "I came," "I have seen a great deal; and I have never been conquered," All things which I have seen have gradually became part of me-an education.
 I begun with the eyes of the spirit, as we all shall when we disrobe, but it became necessary to broaden that power of vison in me by practice before it could reach to reliable results.
-I began, for instance, first to see the watch and the hour_it marked when in the subject's pocket, at Poughkeepsie, then a clearer development enabled me to look beyond the extraneous circumstances of the metal time-keeper and gaze upon the workings of the vital time-keeper, the heart which beats beneath it.
-This process was all an astonishment to me; the first time I saw the human heart I reported to Mr. Livingstone that it was a tumor-and after all mayhap I was not so far out of the way, for every selfish heart looks like an indurate tumor!
-[Langhter.]
-When I got to understand that a great shadow meant disease, and that a disturbance in any part of the system showed that nature was trying to disperse the cloud, a new idea came to me, and then came the language, and then came the explanation necessary to lead people around to know what was being said.
+I began, for instance, first to see the watch and the hour it marked when in the subject's pocket, at Poughkeepsie, then a clearer development enabled me to look beyond the extraneous circumstances of the metal time-keeper and gaze upon the workings of the vital time-keeper, the heart which beats beneath it.
+This process was all an astonishment to me; the first time I saw the human heart 1/reported to Mr. Livingstone that it was a tumor-and after all mayhap I was not so far out of the way, for every selfish heart-looks like an indurate tumor!
+[Laughter.]
+When I got to understand that a great shadow meant disease, and that a disturbance in any part of the system showed that nature was thy ing to disperse the cloud, a new idea come o me, and then came the language, and then came the explanation necessary to lead people around to know what was being said.